 What You Should Know About Epidural Steroid Injection (ESI) For Back Pain

 Back pain is one of the most common reasons people seek medical treatment, with millions of individuals affected worldwide.
 If you’ve experienced chronic back pain and have been unable to find relief through conventional methods like physical therapy, medication, or rest, an Epidural Steroid Injection (ESI) might be recommended.
 This minimally invasive procedure has been a cornerstone of back pain treatment, offering relief to patients and allowing them to regain mobility.
+In fact, ESIs are a widely used therapy for managing chronic pain, with healthcare providers performing approximately 9 million epidural steroid injections each year in the U.S. alone.

 At Big Apple Spine & Orthopedics, Dr. Arutyunyan specializes in advanced, evidence-based approaches for back pain management, including ESIs.
 Let’s dive into the essentials of this procedure, how it works, and why it could be the solution you’ve been searching for.